Before we get to Jeff’s wiring for DCC layout, here’s a quick missive from Dwight:

 Can someone assist in either confirming my wiring suspicions or telling me i’m totally wrong and suggesting what i need to do? i’ve included a wiring diagram which i drew to assist in explaining my “problem”. all comments are greatly appreciated.

-I’m not sure if Jeff has seen Rob’s post on wiring from yesterday, but anyway, can anyone help Jeff?
-Please do leave a comment below if you can.
+I’m not sure if Jeff has seen Rob’s post on wiring from yesterday, but anyway, can assist?
+Please do leave a comment below if you can help with wiring for DCC layout.

 That’s all for today folks.